ostad-ai/Machine-Learning/README.md

 6) **Gram-Schmidt** process: An algorithm to convert a linearly independent set of vectors into an orthogonal set of vectors.
 7) Boxplot: The elements of a **boxplot** are reviewed here, including: medians, quartiles, fences, and outliers.
 8) Probability, standard terms: such as sample space, trial, outcome, and event.
+9) Logisitic function: It is an S-shaped curve, which is widely used in machine learning and neural networks.